KongYilun/QPO/README.md

 ## Usage
 We provide our collected IMDB-zero-shot dataset for code validation.
 Due to file size constraints, we did not upload all datasets.
 All datasets will be open-sourced when the code is open-sourced.

+1. Download our offline dataset from https://drive.google.com/drive/folders/1QkURo3dNUiyh2pIzrLKLSNDfKwyKrXXB?usp=sharing and save it to Path /data .
-1. Download the task NLP datasetand save it to Path /evaluation/nlp_dataset/ or change the code in /evaluation/nlp_data/{ag_news}.py for example.
+2. Download the task NLP dataset and save it to Path /evaluation/nlp_dataset/ or change the code in /evaluation/nlp_data/{ag_news}.py for example.
-2. Modify the path to the target LLM in QPO/evaluation/target_models/llama7b.py.
+3. Modify the path to the target LLM in QPO/evaluation/target_models/llama7b.py.
-3. Download the pre-trained GPT-2 model and save as ./gpt2
+4. Download the pre-trained GPT-2 model and save as ./gpt2
-4. run training code from step1 to step4.
+5. run training code from step1 to step4.